chrisnoonan98675/site/xl-release/how-to/configure-integrated-windows-authentication-for-xl-release.markdown

 ##### org.ietf.jgss.GSSException: Defective token detected (Mechanism level: GSSHeader did not find the right tag)

 The client is initiating an NTLM handshake instead of a SPNEGO handshake.
-Please check that the browser is correctly configured and that the XLR server is accessed using a fully qualified domain name.
+Verify that the browser is correctly configured and that the XL Release server is accessed using a fully qualified domain name.

 ##### Encryption type AES256 CTS mode with HMAC SHA1-96 is not supported/enabled

 The JCE framework within JDK includes an ability to enforce restrictions regarding the cryptographic algorithms and maximum cryptographic strengths available to applications.
-Such restrictions are specified in "jurisdiction policy files."
+These restrictions are specified in "jurisdiction policy files".
 The jurisdiction policy files bundled in Java SE limit the maximum key length.
-Hence, to use the AES256 encryption type, you will need to install the JCE crypto policy with the unlimited version to allow AES with 256-bit key.
+To use the AES256 encryption type, you will need to install the JCE crypto policy with the unlimited version to allow AES with 256-bit key.

 The JCE files can be downloaded from:

 [http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)

-Please read the README file from inside the package and install the 2 JARs accordingly.
+Read the README file from inside the package and install the 2 JAR files accordingly.